CD8 T-Cell Immune Competence Panel, Global

-Further studies are needed to determine if, within the reference range, certain levels of IFN-gamma and CD107a and CD107b expression confer greater or lesser degrees of risk for infectious disease.
+Further studies are needed to determine if, within the reference range, certain levels of interferon-gamma and CD107a and CD107b expression confer greater or lesser degrees of risk for infectious disease.

 Timing and consistency in timing of blood collection is critical when serially monitoring patients for lymphocyte subsets.
-See data under Clinical Information.
+See Clinical Information.

 (Clinical pathologic correlative studies.)